Home

 Is a 25 foot trailer large enough to live in full-time?

-Another very frequently asked question, and we enjoy answering this.
+This is another very frequently asked question, and we enjoy answering it.

-We think our trailer is amply large for full-timing.
-But this is Not True according to most people we meet.
+We think our trailer's amply large for full-timing.
+But this is Not True according to some people we meet.
 Everyone says we'll be trading up to a 34 foot before long.
-We believe we'll use the amount of space we have available.
+They're wrong in our case.
+But some people want more space and perhaps need more things.
+We use the amount of space we have available.
 We were pleasantly surprised to find that when we loaded the trailer with all the things we needed for our first big trip, we had space left over.
-We are keeping a list of things we want to add when we return home and so far it's a very short list.
-We'll also go through what we packed and see what we didn't use that we can take out of the trailer and truck.
-We're very flexible -- we'll try this and see how it works out and let you know later.
+We kept a list of things to add when we returned home.
+It was a very short list.
+We also went through what we packed and removed from the trailer and truck a few things.
+We're very flexible -- we've tried this and see how it works.
+We're still willing to change what we're hauling.
 You can check on our

 Lifestyles page for some of this info.

 In addition to the issue of having enough space for all your stuff, there's the issue of having enough space for the two of us.
-People ask how we can possibly get along full-time in 200 square feet of space.
+People ask how we can possibly get along full-time in less than 180 square feet of space.
 Of course, we don't stay in the trailer all the time.
-We are out sightseeing, touring, shopping, and hiking during the day and enjoy spending time outside during the evening if the weather is nice.
-We spend the most time together in our truck when we're driving between locations.
-It's fortunate that we really enjoy being together and so far the closeness has not been a problem for us.
+We're out sightseeing, touring, shopping, playing tennis, and hiking during the day.
+We enjoy spending time outside during the evening if the weather is nice.
+The most time we spend together is in our truck when we're driving between locations.
+It's fortunate that we really enjoy being together.
+The closeness has never been a problem for us.

-Finally, a trailer's size does not necessarily equate to it's net carrying capacity, or the weight of your cargo.
-We weigh our trailer several times annually to ensure it is balanced (at least ten percent of trailer's weight is at the hitch)and to ensure we are within our gross vehicle weight rating, or gvwr.
-We moved heavier stuff from the trailer's rear end (exterior cargo compartments and interior overhead bin)and placed the stuff in the truck.
-Lighter weight stuff (e.g. down sleeping bags, fleece blanket) replaced the heavy stuff.
-It is way too easy, and a bad thing, to overload a trailer's weight capacity.
+Finally, a trailer's size does not necessarily equate to its net carrying capacity, or the weight of your cargo.
+Don't assume you should fill all the cabinets and remain within your trailer's weight ratings.
+We weigh our trailer a couple of times annually to ensure it's balanced (between ten and fifteen percent of trailer's weight is at the hitch) and to ensure we are within our gross vehicle weight rating, or GVWR.
+We moved heavier stuff from the trailer's rear end (exterior cargo compartments and interior overhead bin) and placed the stuff in the truck.
+Lighter weight stuff (e.g. fleece blankets) replaced the heavy stuff.
+It's way too easy, and a bad thing, to overload a trailer's weight capacity or to overload the tow vehicle's gross combined weight rating (GCWR)

 Return to top

 Not by ourselves!
-We have met a lot of wonderful camping people, some also in Airstream trailers or motorhomes.
 Summer 2005 we visited Virginia Highland Haven Airstream Park in Copper Hill, VA.
-We invited our good friends, Jerry and Ann Hall along with their camper.
-They fell in love with the park and asked questions of the members about how to join.
-We listened as Tom and Mary Deeney of Highland Haven Airstream Park explained the rules and rights of membership in the Highland Haven group.
+We invited our good friends who fell in love with the park and asked questions of the members about how to join.
+We listened as a couple of veteran full-timers explained membership in the Highland Haven.

 Tom and Mary happened to mention they were full-timers, having sold their house 20 some-odd years earlier to their daughter.
-They had started on a two month trip to explore America and just never came back home.
-Their daughter, after two years housesitting, bought Tom's and Mary's house.
+Years earlier they had started on a two month trip to explore America and just never came back home.
+Their daughter, after two years housesitting, bought Tom and Mary's house.
 We were awestruck.
 Who knew you could do that in an Airstream?
 The idea came along at just the right time for us.
-Ed and Anne Barrett were promoting full-time RVing at the 2007 WBCCI International Rally, and we fell in love with them and the lifestyle they were presenting.

 Return to top